-"What is Bangkok weather like today" or "When is the best time to visit Bangkok?"
+"What is Bangkok weather like in November" or "When is the best time to visit Bangkok?"
 I hear you ask.

-Well weather being weather, there are no certainties when trying to forecast the weather, but the climate in Bangkok is divided into three distinct seasons; Dry, Hot and Rainy.
+Well, there are no certainties when trying to forecast the weather, but the climate in Bangkok is divided into three distinct seasons; Dry, Hot and Rainy.

-Just depending upon what you want to do in Bangkok can help you decide the best time to come and make the most of the Bangkok weather.
+Just depending upon what you want to do in Bangkok can help you decide the best time to come and make the most of the weather in Bangkok.

-The best time to go to Bangkok is in the Dry Season, this is when the Bangkok weather is at its best.
+The absolute best time to go to Bangkok is in the Dry Season, this is when the Bangkok weather is at its best.

 Well, the dry season in Bangkok extends from November to February and as the name suggests, there is less rain in this period than other times of the year.

 There are many fine days with sunshine and also the humidity is lower and the temperatures are not so extreme.

 Often in December and January there are a couple of weeks of cold Northerly winds blowing from China bringing cooler air over Thailand and down to Bangkok.

 The temperatures on the coldest days can be in the low to mid twenties Celsius and in the evening it can feel quite cool and you may need a light coat or sweater.

 Even in the day it can feel cold if you have been swimming, but you will soon warm up in the sunshine.